taejs/book-exploring-async-basics/src/introduction.md

 ## Why I wrote this and its companion books

-This started as a wish to write an article about Rusts Futures 3.0.
-The result so far is 3 books about concurrency in general and hopefully, at some point a fourth about Rusts Futures exclusively.
+This started as a wish to write an article about Rust's Futures 3.0.
+The result so far is 3 books about concurrency in general and hopefully, at some point a fourth about Rust's Futures exclusively.

 This process has also made me realize why I have vague memories from my childhood of threats being made about stopping the car and letting me off if I didn't stop asking "why?" to everything.

-Basically, the list below is a result of this urge to understand _why_ while reading the RFC's and discussions about Rusts async story:
+Basically, the list below is a result of this urge to understand _why_ while reading the RFC's and discussions about Rust's async story:

 - [Green threads explained in 200 lines of Rust](https://app.gitbook.com/@cfsamson/s/green-threads-explained-in-200-lines-of-rust/)